nicocorrea/fireship_git/readme.md

 <br>
 <b> What about GIT REVERT? </b>

 There is a command that will allow you to still revert changes, should you have pushed those to the remote repo.
-Compared to 'git reset' this command will do not remote the wrong commit-id but leave it in the log, and create a new commit-id with the previous (healthy) commit instead.
+Compared to 'git reset' this command will DO NOT remove the wrong commit-id but leave it in the log, and create a new commit-id with the previous (healthy) commit instead.

-> git rever the-id-of-the-commit-that-I-want-to-remove
+> git revert the-id-of-the-commit-that-I-want-to-remove

+<b>PAY ATTENTION</b> here because in the 'git reset' I use the commit-id that I want to go back to, whereas in 'git revert' I use the commit-id that I want to remove.